 The Master Trustee/Custodian ("Custodian") is selected by, and serves at the pleasure of, the Board.
-The Custodian(s) will collect income and safekeep all cash and securities, and will regularly summarize these holdings, along with both their individual and collective performance, for Staff's review.
+The Custodian(s) will, among other duties, collect income and safekeep all cash and securities, and will regularly summarize these holdings, along with both their individual and collective performance, for Staff's review.
 The Custodian will provide data and performance reports to the Staff and Consultant at intervals specified by the System's written policy or contract.
-In addition, a bank or trust depository arrangement will be utilized to accept and hold cash flow prior to allocating it to the investment managers, and to invest such cash in liquid, interest-bearing instruments.
+In addition, a bank or trust depository arrangement will be utilized to accept and hold cash flow prior to allocating it to the investment managers, and to invest such cash in liquid, short-term securities in accordance with investment guidelines.
 The Board shall determine asset allocation guidelines; in order to maintain these targets, Staff will direct the Custodian to allocate cash and/or securities to the System's investment managers as necessary.
 The Custodian may also, at the direction of the Board, engage in a Securities Lending program.
 Alternatively, the Board may choose to retain a third party firm to provide Securities Lending services to SURS.